Strategic Plan: World-class bioscience

 Excellent research and excellent people are cornerstones of BBSRC's strategy.
 We will operate flexible and efficient funding streams from small, pump-priming or proof-of-concept studies through to strategic longer, larger programmes of research.
 Responsive mode funding continues to be a high priority, enabling us to support the best ideas from the best people, and providing vital agility to respond to emerging areas.

 Developing and retaining a diverse community of highly skilled researchers is vital to the strength of the science base and to attracting industries and investment to the UK.
-We will invest in the research skills base, supporting and developing researchers throughout their careers from PhD to high-level leadership through our studentship and fellowship programmes (see Enabling theme 1 – enabling innovation).
+We will invest in the research skills base, supporting and developing researchers throughout their careers from PhD to high-level leadership through our studentships and fellowships programmes (see Strategic Plan: Enabling theme 1 – enabling innovation).

 Maintaining key capability – molecules to systems